-I am beyond grateful for the opportunity to tour the Edris House during Modernism Week last month.
+I was beyond grateful for the opportunity to tour the Edris House during Modernism Week last month.
+Lifelong (well since adulthood) dream.
 Perfect is the only correct word to describe this dwelling.
 Utter architectural perfection.
 Built in 1954 by architect E. Stewart Williams, the house was meticulously custom built for his friends, the Edrises, who gave Williams free rein in design and budget.
 He obviously went to town and the result is, in my opinion, incredible and perfect.
 It’s a pleasure from top to bottom.
 Elegant, restrained but playful, organic, textural and impressively at home on the boulder covered hill where it sits.
 The epitome of desert modern.
 When it comes to houses, there is simply none better.
 I totally teared up inside and am only slightly embarrassed to admit it.
 Good architecture is moving and, man, did this house move!
 Did I mention P.E.R.F.E.C.T.I.O.N.?

 (Note: This house deserves better than my crappy iphone photos…I thought about lugging my good camera along with me, but then thought why?
 A slew of extremely talented photographers with the correct equipment, Julius Schulman being one of them, have expertly captured this house many times so definitely check out their work!
 And I didn’t get a good shot of the kitchen space or the bar and those are must see features!)